1. Intro

 string value.

-Paste code this into a file (e.g. "hello.loc") and then it can be imported by
+Paste this code into a file (e.g. "hello.loc") and then it can be imported by other Morloc modules or directly compiled into a program where every exported term is a subcommand.

-morloc make hello.loc
+$ morloc make hello.loc

 This command will produce two files: a C program, nexus.c